Baby teeth are as important as permanent teeth, and proper dental care of a child’s baby teeth is essential.

 - When cavities are ignored, they worsen, and the deeper into the tooth they go, they affect the root.
 Such infections require root canals that can be very painful.
-Moreover, untreated tooth decay can lead to several oral infections like an abscess.
-An abscess is a pus formation inside the tooth or in the gum that needs ER treatment.
+Moreover, untreated tooth decay can lead to several oral infections, like abscesses.
+An abscess is a pus formation inside the tooth or gum that needs ER treatment.
 It can occasionally be fatal.

 - When primary teeth fall before time, they can cause permanent teeth to erupt incorrectly and misalign.
 Such problems often need corrective dental and orthodontic treatment.

 Prevention is Key

 - Restrict free access to an excess amount of sugary food and drinks.

 - Encourage eating sweets at mealtimes so that saliva in the mouth can neutralize the acids produced.